 The first Louisiana oil well discovered the giant Jennings oilfield in 1901 and launched the Pelican State’s petroleum industry.
 About a quarter million oil and natural gas wells have been drilled since.

-Louisiana’s first commercial oil well came in on the Jules Clements farm six miles northeast of Jennings.
-Local investors earlier had formed the Jennings Oil Company and hired Scott, who recognized that gas seeps found nearby were nearly identical to the conditions observed at Spindletop.
+Louisiana’s first commercial oil well came in on the Jules Clements farm about seven miles northeast of Jennings.
+Local investors earlier had formed the Jennings Oil Company and hired Scott, who recognized that natural gas seeps found nearby were nearly identical to the conditions observed at Spindletop.

-Scott will insist on drilling deeper than many investors think wise.
+Scott would insist on drilling deeper than many investors thought wise.

 “At the age 29, W. Scott Haywood was already a seasoned, experienced and successful explorer,” notes the Louisiana Geological Survey (LGS).
 “He had gone to Alaska in 1897 during the great Yukon gold rush, sinking a shaft and mining a profitable gold deposit.”